European Champions Cup: Who can still qualify?

 |3

 If the Scarlets beat three-time winners Toulon they will win the pool.
-French side Toulon need a win or draw in Wales to guarantee progress.
+French side Toulon need a win or draw in Wales to guarantee progress, although a losing bonus point would almost certainly be enough too.

-If Toulon lose they would be eliminated by a Bath bonus-point victory against Benetton.
+If Toulon lose without gaining a losing bonus point they would be eliminated by a Bath bonus-point victory against Benetton.

 Bath would qualify as runners-up because they would be level on 18 points with Toulon, going through because they outscored the French side 46-45 over their two games.